gilch/hissp/README.md

 symbols are meant to be used as Python identifiers, the reader automatically munges invalid identifier characters to x-quoted words, like `/` to `xSLASH_`.
-This format was chosen because it contains both lower-case, upper-case, and an underscore.
-This makes it distinct from standard Python naming conventions:
+This format was chosen because it contains an underscore and both lower-case and upper-case letters, which makes it distinct from standard Python naming conventions:
-`lower_case_with_underscores`, `UPPER_CASE_WITH_UNDERSCORES`. and `CapWords`,
+`lower_case_with_underscores`, `UPPER_CASE_WITH_UNDERSCORES`. and `CapWords`.
-which makes it easy to tell if an identifier contains munged characters.
+This makes it easy to tell if an identifier contains munged characters.
 It also cannot introduce a leading underscore, which can have special meaning in Python.

+A symbol that begins with a `:` is a "keyword".
+Keywords are never interpreted as identifiers, so they don't need to be quoted or munged.

 Reader macros consist of a symbol beginning with a `\ ` followed by another form.
 The function named by the symbol is invoked on the form, and the reader inserts the resulting object into the output code.

+There are also four built-in reader macros that don't start with `\ `:
+* ``` ` ``` template quote
+* `,` unquote
+* `,@` splice unquote
+* `'` quote

 #### Calls and the compiler